aarush2003/Fantasy-Assistant-/README.md

 # Fantasy-Assistant-

-NBA Fantasy assistant created using React.
+NBA Fantasy assistant created using React.js.
 Data was gotten from https://www.balldontlie.io/#introduction.
 Allows users to input different NBA players (max of 3) and compare them based on key stats.
 The stats are displayed both visually and quantitatively.

 To Do: